lisiur/ChatWizard/README.md

 ## Q&A

--  MacOS users may encounter this problem: `"askai.app" is damaged and can't be opened.
+-  MacOS users may encounter this problem: `"wizard.app" is damaged and can't be opened.
 You should move it to the Trash.`

     open terminal and execute:

     ```shell
-    xattr -cr /Applications/askai.app
+    xattr -cr /Applications/wizard.app
     ```